 - Use a drywall scraper to chip and scrape away the texture to create a smooth surface

-- Finish with a thin layer of joint compound or problem wall paint to cover imperfections
+- Finish with a layer of problem wall paint to cover imperfections

 - One person can do it solo

 - You can DIY it without a tradesperson